mercul3s/mercedescoyle.com-jekyll/_posts/2018-04-16-there-is-no-such-thing-as-good-code.md

 for the wrong thing, and asking the wrong question.
 There is no good code because there is *no one method or pattern* of writing good code or infrastructure.
-A few wise folks tried to gently nudge me in the right direction a handful of times, but also wisely knew to let me forge my own path (when I once asked a recommendation for good examples of architecture diagrams, said wise friends instead pointed me to a Google search for "spaghetti on the wall").
+A few wise folks tried to gently nudge me in the right direction a handful of times, but also wisely knew to let me forge my own path (when I once asked for a recommendation of good examples of architecture diagrams, said wise friends instead pointed me to a Google search for "spaghetti on the wall").
 One can only learn so much from studying architecture patterns and algorithms - the context for why code was written reveals so much more.